lblancha528/AACNestedHW/README.md

 **Notes to Self**
 * Check all files for random notes to self, commented out lines, etc.
 * mappings.select and mappings.getImageLocs dont work !
 * select always returns no element exception
 * getImageLocs always returns double the expected elements
+* set doesn't set??

 This project can be found at <https://github.com/lblancha528/AACNestedHW>.
 The starter code for this project can be found at <https://github.com/catiembaker/AACNestedHW>.